 This reconstruction error metric measures how well an event waveform can be reconstructed using only the average pulse treated as a leading PCA component.
-Events that deviate from the typical expected shape of a signal waveform are poorly reconstructed and have a high reconstruction error, allowing us to reject them.
-We normalize the reconstruction errors as a second order polynomial function of energy on a calorimeter-dataset basis (see Fig. \ref{fig:pca_normfit}), and then cut on these normalized values by optimizing a figure of merit for signal efficiency over expected background in the \Qbb\ ROI.
+Events that deviate from the typical expected shape of a signal waveform are poorly reconstructed and have a high reconstruction error.
+We normalize the reconstruction errors as a second order polynomial function of energy on a calorimeter-dataset basis (see Extended Data Fig. \ref{fig:pca_normfit}), and cut on the normalized values by optimizing a figure of merit for signal efficiency over expected background in the \Qbb\ ROI.
 Using this PCA-based method, we obtain an overall efficiency of $(96.4\pm0.2)\%$ compared to the $(94.0\pm0.2)\%$ from the pulse shape analysis used in our previous results, as well as a 50\% reduction in the PSD systematic uncertainty from 0.6\% to 0.3\%.

-\section{Statistical \ovbb\ analysis}
+\subsection{Statistical analysis}

-We employ an unbinned Bayesian fit on the combined data using the BAT software package \cite{BATSoftware}.
-The model parameters are the $0\nu\beta\beta$ decay rate ($\Gamma_{0\nu}$), a linearly sloped background, and the $^{60}$Co sum peak amplitude.
-The $\Gamma_{0\nu}$ and $^{60}$Co rates are common to all datasets, with the $^{60}$Co rate scaled by a preset dataset-dependent factor to account for its expected decay over time.
-The base background index expressed in terms of counts / (keV$\cdot$kg$\cdot$yr) is dataset-dependent, while the linear slope to the background is shared among all datasets since any structure to the shape of the background should not vary between datasets.
-The $\Gamma_{0\nu}$, $^{60}$Co rate, and background index parameters are all given uniform priors constrained to non-negative values, while the linear slope to the background has a uniform prior allowing both positive and negative values.
+The high-level statistical \onbb\ decay analysis consists of an unbinned Bayesian fit on the combined data developed with the BAT software package \citemethods{BATSoftware}.
+The model parameters are the \onbb\ decay rate ($\Gamma_{0\nu}$), a linearly sloped background, and the $^{60}$Co sum peak amplitude. $\Gamma_{0\nu}$ and the $^{60}$Co rate are common to all datasets, with the $^{60}$Co rate scaled by a preset dataset-dependent factor to account for its expected decay over time.
+The base background rate, expressed in terms of \ckky, is dataset-dependent, while the linear slope to the background is shared among all datasets since any structure to the shape of the background should not vary between datasets. $\Gamma_{0\nu}$, the $^{60}$Co rate, and the background rate parameters have uniform priors constrained to non-negative values, while the linear slope to the background has a uniform prior allowing both positive and negative values.